setiawansandi/Time-Series-Augmentation-with-SSA/readme.md

 * data: dataset directory.
 * **allSurr1D.py**: script to generate surrogate data from all the files in data dir.
 * **pltSSsur.py**: script to generate one surrogate data from one sample data.
-* **run_allSSurr1D.ipynb**: contains variables to be assigned to allSurr1D's parameter, save generated surrogate data, and clear working directory.
-* **run_pltSSsur.ipynb**: plot surrogate data generated from pltSSsur.py
+* **run_allSSurr1D.ipynb, run_pltSSsur.ipynb** : jupyter notebook to run the script.
+Generate surrogate from either all sample or one sample, plot graph, save synthesized data, and plot the output.

 ---